 The Credential module provides a streamlined solution for storing and managing authentication credentials for databases, remote machines, and application servers.
-Organizations dealing with multiple databases or APIs often face repetitive credential entry, raising concerns about security and password exposure.
+Instead of entering usernames, passwords, or API keys repeatedly across multiple tasks, you can store them once and reuse them as needed.

 Benefits of Credentials